Sandstorm831/options_chain_socket/README.md

    ```sh
     npm run start
    ```
-   This completes the set-up for this project, all the functionalities present in the application will now be live at `port: 8080`, remember to bypass `CORS` setting present in the `server.ts` file to connect to any domain other than `localhost:3000`.
+   This completes the set-up for this project, all the functionalities present in the application will now be live at `port: 8080`, remember to bypass `CORS` setting present in the `/src/socket.ts` file to connect to any domain other than `localhost:3000`.

 <!-- LICENSE -->